Category Archives: Server

 Network Bonding on Proxmox

-Finally, use the IP address the target NAS uses in the Storage VLAN when configuring the NFS share for PVE-storage.
+Finally, we use the target NAS’s IP address on the Storage VLAN when configuring the NFS share for PVE-storage.
 This ensures that the dedicated Storage VLAN will be used for Virtual Disk I/O by all nodes in our Proxmox Cluster.
 We ran

 # traceroute <storage NAS IP>

-from each of our servers to confirm that we have a direct LAN connection to PVE-Storage that does not go through our router.
+from each of our servers to confirm that we have a direct LAN connection to PVE-Storage, not through our router.

 Cluster Setup